TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Founder, Publisher, and Senior Editor

-Clay Hubbs with family after traveling to learn in North Africa and the Middle East in 1964.
+Clay Hubbs with family after traveling through North Africa and the Middle East in 1964.

 The author with his family in 1964 after returning from years of